ayumishimada/memdocs/memdocs/intune/protect/compliance-policy-create-windows.md

    [DeviceStatus CSP - DeviceStatus/Compliance/EncryptionCompliance](/windows/client-management/mdm/devicestatus-csp)

   > [!NOTE]
   > The **Encryption of data storage on a device** setting generically checks for the presence of encryption on the device, more specifically at the OS drive level.
+This setting can be applied only for OS installed drives.
 Currently, Intune supports only the encryption check with BitLocker.
 For a more robust encryption setting, consider using **Require BitLocker**, which leverages Windows Device Health Attestation to validate Bitlocker status at the TPM level.
 However, when leveraging this setting, be aware that a reboot may be required before the device will reflect as compliant.

 ### Device Security